chiraag-kakar/createnshare/README.md

 [![](https://img.shields.io/github/stars/chiraag-kakar/createnshare?style=for-the-badge)]()
 <!-- [![](https://img.shields.io/website?style=for-the-badge&url=https://sharenlearn.herokuapp.com)](https://sharenlearn.herokuapp.com) -->

-**Create N Share** is a Common Platform for Students & Faculties to upload and share files including all sorts of study material which will be accessible to all the registered members.
+**Create N Share** is a No Code solution which gives users the ability to create any type of feature rich survey forms with ease.

 ### Goal

-To create a secure and scalable platform common to both college students and faculties so that they can easily share the resources related to coursework hence reducing the dependency on social media platforms.

-In the future, the platform can also serve as an e-library for college students.
+To build a Software-As-A-Service that helps the surveyors get responses in real time.
+The data can also be exported, sliced and diced to find actionable insights.

 ### Tech Stack